 I have always been ambitious and somehow held down two jobs while also studying full-time.
 The first job’s shift started at 4am and went until 9am, then I’d cycle to uni, and from there go to my second job at Pizza Hut where I’d work until midnight many nights.
 On the closing shift, I’d always end up winding down with the crew afterwards, which meant eating leftovers from the pizza warmer and drinking beers.
 Sometimes I would go home, get changed and go straight to my morning job without any sleep.

 I would keep myself from crashing and burning by drinking Coca Cola and eating vending machine snacks.
 I justified eating this way because I cycled everywhere, which in my mind made me healthy.
 I didn't see anythign wrong with this unbalanced, fast-paced lifestyle I was leading.

 When I had assignments due, or exams to prepare for, I’d pull all-nighters, fueling myself with coffee,candy and leftover pizzas I’d bring home from work.

 To say I didn’t care for or nurture myself is an understatement.

-The party girl persona
+The party girl, can-do-it-all persona

 But I got through it, actually thinking it was all pretty normal.
-After graduating from uni and having my 21st birthday, I took off overseas in what began a long adventure abroad.
+After graduating from uni and having my 21st birthday, I took off overseas in what began a long working adventure abroad.
 Party-girl Simone continued to play- this time in London, in nightclubs where I'd spend entire weekends dancing, drinking and taking recreational drugs to keep me going.